Skip To Main Content

 Summer Encounters

-Each year CCES offer over 250 camp sessions during ten (10) weeks of the summer on our beautiful campus.
+Each year CCES offers 200+ innovative and exciting camps for kids ages Pre-K through high school on our beautiful campus.
 Open to the public, Summer Encounters provides full day or half day programs between 9 am and 4 pm.
 Campers can explore camp options in Arts & Crafts, Science & Technology, Drama & Music, Sports, Cooking, and Academics.

 Registration opens early to mid-February.